mmurdoch/arduinounit/guidebook.md

 * Systems are dark.
 Larger systems can log everything.
 Embedded devices often can just keep up with what they need to do, and spending resources logging events can break what they do.
 Stepping through with a debugger may be impossible, or just hard because of all the real-time events the device interacts with.

 * Hardware is specific.
 A real time clock that drives an interrupt on an 8-bit micro-controller which is controlling a coil that drives a metronome who's position is measured by an analog hall-effect sensor has many points of failure that is not easy to identify as "software".
 But are part of the system and can cause the system to fail none the less.
+[If you think there is a difference between hardware and software, explain why all the transistors your "software" runs on is different philosophically from a hall effect sensor.
+(Answer: you may have been trained to ignore one of them)]

 * Time and money are short.
 Projects are almost universally wanted quickly and cheaply.